RetronEletron/EmergeLibrary/README.md

 # EmergeLibrary
-An Library of gentoo stage4's proving an bootable system but modified with things like DE.
+An Library of gentoo stage4's proving an bootable system but modified with things like an DE.

 ## Author Introduction